khodosevichlab/knowledge-base/sc_rnaseq_tools.md

   - One of the hardest tools to use I've met
   - Also does marker selection
 - [ROGUE](https://www.biorxiv.org/content/10.1101/819581v1): measure clustering quality for scRNA-seq.
 Also able to rank genes by importance (alternative to Highly-Variable Genes).
 Didn't see why it's better than Silhouette on my example, but in theory it should be. (@vpetukhov)
 - [scHLAcount](https://github.com/10XGenomics/scHLAcount): Infers HLA alleles from scRNA data.
 A bit difficult to install (limited guide), but easy to run.
 Ran on 32 samples, only 1 failed.
 Interesting if you expect an immune component in your disease of interest, an ongoing discussion for brain disorders.
-Only problem is power (number of samples).
+Only problem is power (number of samples). (@rrydbirk)
-- [CELLECT](https://github.com/perslab/CELLECT): CELL-type Expression-specific integration for Complex Traits, i.e., overlay GWAS with scRNA-seq data.
+- [CELLECT](https://github.com/perslab/CELLECT): CELL-type Expression-specific integration for Complex Traits, i.e., overlay GWAS with scRNA-seq data. (@rrydbirk)
+- [DoRothEA](https://github.com/saezlab/dorothea): Gene set resource containing signed transcription factor - target interactions.
+Easy to install and run, however, one should use Seurat and con$getJointCountMatrix(raw=T) as input (see vignette). (@rrydbirk)

 ## Didn't pass validation